nrasix/SUITS/README.md

 # **SUITS** - Simple UI Tab System

-> A lightweight and easy-to-use tab system for Unity UI.
+If you need to quickly integrate tabs into your UI windows, then this asset is perfect for you.
+A lightweight and easy-to-use tab system for Unity UI.

 ## Features